This post may contain affiliate links. Please read my disclaimer for more information.

-Arabica also has 60 percent more lipid and sugar than Robusta.
+Arabica also has 60 percent more lipids and sugar than Robusta.

 Despite the sweetness, if your morning caffeine punch is a must, then nothing can beat robusta beans.

-Europeans mostly need a highly-caffeinated coffee, thus preferring Robusta over Arabica.
+Europeans mostly prefer a highly caffeinated coffee, thus preferring Robusta over Arabica.
 (We’ll discuss the difference between Arabica and Robusta more in detail ahead!)